 Now with Amazon 1-Click, they have almost made it too easy to buy.
 It’s so easy in fact people have accidentally bought something from the app and then been surprised by the package showing up at their door!
 And Amazon positioned 1-click as an exclusive service for their Prime Members.
 The way 1-click works is simple.
 Once you’ve made your first purchase with Amazon, your credit card and delivery address are saved as your default 1-click settings.
 You can change these in your profile, but they are set by default based on your first purchase.
 Then as you are shopping around Amazon.com, you find something you like, you click Buy with 1-click and #boom, you by-pass the cart, get right to ‘thank you for your order’ and voila your package appears in as little as 2-days.
 This service is sooo very convenient if you want to buy just one thing.
 When you want to buy more than one item, it’s best to skip 1-click or you may end up paying for more shipping than you need.
 I was recently shopping books on my Amazon shopping app.
 I found the book I wanted and hit the 1-Click button, not really understanding how it worked, I was shocked to find myself at the “Thank you for your order” screen.
 Then I was in awe with how quickly Amazon got my money.
 So smart on their part!
 But I did have to quickly check my 1-Click setting to make sure my book was actually going to arrive at MY house.
 And then of course, I wasn’t done shopping so I promptly went back and ordered 4 more books the old fashioned way, by adding to cart and checking out.
 LOL.

 Raise your hand if you like taking time off from work to stand in line.
 I’m pretty sure no one is raising their hand.
 I recently paid off my car.
 Yay me.
 Or not so Yay me.
-You see in FL the DMV holds the title, instead of the lien holder.
+You see in FL the Dept of Motor Vehicles holds the title, instead of the lien holder.
 So I got the letter from the bank congratulating me on paying off the loan, but then I still had to get the title from the state.
 Ugh.
-I was dreading this experience, but keeping my eye on the prize and mustering up some enthusiasm for what was sure to be an unpleasant exprience, I got online to find out the hours of my closest DMV so I could figure out when I could fit this torture into my schedule.
+I was dreading this experience, but keeping my eye on the prize and mustering up some enthusiasm for what was sure to be an unpleasant experience, I got online to find out the hours of my closest DMV so I could figure out when I could fit this torture into my schedule.
 Much to my surprise and delight, I quickly learned that the bank had notified the DMV that I paid off my loan (no need to bring the letter in to the DMV office) AND for 4 measley dollars I could have my title sent to me (no need to go to the DMV AT.
 ALL).
 Wait what?
 No time off from work to stand in line?
 Yippeee!!! sign me up.
 In the 5 minutes it took me to find the hours of the local DMV, I had requested my title be sent to me and paid $4.
 Wow THAT was easy.
 And my image of the DMV has shifted slightly from the despise category to the like category.

 Take a minute to analyze your own customer’s experience.
 Walk through your various customer entry points with a customer’s view point and be sure their experience is so easy, they’ll be looking for the “that was easy” button.
-Need an outsider’s view of your customer experience?
-Give me a call.
-Text me.
-Send me a message on FaceBook.
-Twitter or LinkedIn.
-Consultations are free.